truenas/documentation/content/en/hub/additional-topics/UsageRecommendations/MediaEntertainment.md

 ---
-title: "Media and Entertainment"
+title: "Media Workflows"
-description: "Discussion of deploying TrueNAS for Media and Entertainment work environments with suggestions for optimizing the system for specific applications."
+description: "Discussion of deploying TrueNAS for Media work environments with suggestions for optimizing the system for specific applications."
 weight:
 tags: ["tuning suggestions"]
 ---